By Bethany Bouw

 - In most cases, you need to have a prior tax return filed for the IRS on which to base their certification.

-- There are penalties of perjury statements that must be entered based on answers throughout the form.
-They should be given due attention so that you do not perjure yourself in making the claim.
-Your tax preparer will be able to select the proper statements to include in the request.
+- There are penalties of perjury statements that you must enter based on answers throughout the form.
+You should pay attention to these so that you do not perjure yourself in making the claim.
+Furthermore, your tax preparer will be able to select the proper statements to include in the request.

 - Partnerships, S Corporations, and disregarded entities are not considered US residents.
-There are additional steps that must be taken for the partners, members, or owners in order to obtain the certification statement.
-These situations are complex and should be addressed with your tax preparer.
+There are additional steps that you must take for the partners, members, or owners in order to obtain the certification statement.
+These situations are complex and, therefore, you should address them with your tax preparer.

 Ryan & Wetmore has assisted clients with their certification of US tax residency requests over the years.
 We would be happy to assist you in preparing the certification request or addressing concerns you have regarding the request.

 The International Tax Team at Ryan & Wetmore is well-versed in foreign informational filings.
 For questions or concerns regarding your international accounts and assets, click here to email our foreign tax team.
 Please be aware that tax issues are complicated and may vary based on the details of your situation.
-For this reason, an initial phone call is generally required to obtain the facts and address the questions.
+For this reason, we generally require an initial phone call to obtain the facts and address the questions.

 Bethany Bouw CPA, is a manager at Ryan & Wetmore and has been with the firm for over eight years.
 She has experience with offshore voluntary compliance and assisting taxpayers with foreign asset and entity reporting requirements.